badsectorlabs/ludus/docs/docs/using-ludus/sources.md

 ├── tasks/main.yml           # the role's tasks
 ├── defaults/main.yml        # default variables
 ├── handlers/main.yml        # handlers
-└── meta/main.yml            # role metadata; galaxy_info.description shows in the catalog
+├── meta/version.yml         # optional: defines the display version for the role in Ludus (overrides git tag detection) └── meta/main.yml            # role metadata; galaxy_info.description shows in the catalog

 ```

 Ludus reads each role's `meta/main.yml` `galaxy_info.description` and shows it as the role's description in the catalog and picker.

 Reference roles by directory name (`my_helper`) under `roles:` in any blueprint's `range-config.yml`.
-If a local role shares a name with a galaxy role, Ludus skips the galaxy install and uses the local role.
+If a local role shares a name with a galaxy role, Ludus skips the galaxy / subscription role install and uses the local role.

-Roles install per-user by default; admins can use `--global` on `source add` to install instance-wide.
+Roles install per-user by default; admins can install globally via the TUI or use the `--global` flag on a scripted `source add`.

 ### Ansible collections